 The residual values, useful lives and method of depreciation of PPE is reviewed at each financial year end and adjusted prospectively,

-Finite-life intangible assets are amortised on a straight-line basis over the period of their expected useful lives.
+Finite-life intangible assets are amortised on a straight line basis over the period of their expected useful lives.
 The amortisation period and the amortisation method for finite-life intangible assets is reviewed at each financial year end and adjusted prospectively, if appropriate.
-Computer Software is amortised over a period of 5 years or over license period, whichever is lower.
+The estimated useful lives of the Software in the range between 5 to 10 years.

 The Company as a Lessee